ling-hn/ling-hn.github.io/content/projects/richard-project-2/index.md

 ---
-title: Diagonalization of the Matrix
+title: (2) Diagonalization of a Matrix
 summary: Is this High School Math?
 date: 2024-09-01
 authors: L. H. Huang